pnp/teams-dev-samples/samples/tab-move-your-filters/README.md

 ## Minimal Path to Awesome

 * Clone this repository
-* Add your Google API app id to the config file
+* Open in Visual Studio Code with the [Teams Toolkit extension](https://aka.ms/teams-toolkit) installed
-* From Visual Studio Code: Start debugging the project by hitting the `F5` key in Visual Studio Code.
+* Start debugging the project by hitting the `F5` key in Visual Studio Code.
-* Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Run and Debug` green arrow button.
+* Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Run and Debug` green arrow button with your preferred browser selected for launching.
-* From TeamsFx CLI: Start debugging the project by executing the command `teamsfx preview --local` in your project directory.
+* To use Google login, add your Google API app id to the config file for the relevant environment (see https://create-react-app.dev/docs/adding-custom-environment-variables/).

 ## Important notes